 The Division's Capacity Expansion Program, which includes three major components, was designed to support and improve the Division's electric system reliability and, through increasing system capacity by 80 MW (Megawatt), provide for future load growth opportunities.
 This program includes the addition of a fourth 138 kV interconnection with the FirstEnergy transmission system (Fourth Interconnect), which was energized in 2011; the extension of the southern 138 kV transmission system (Southern Project); and the expansion of the Lake Road 11.5 kV Substation and the 11.5 kV system downtown (Lake Road Project).
 In 2008, the Division issued the Series 2008B-1 Bonds to fund the Capacity Expansion Program.
+In 2020, two major projects of the program were completed and energized; the expansion of the Lake Road 11.5 kV Substation and the 11.5 kV system downtown (Lake Road 11.5 kV Substation and the 11.5 kV Substation of the Lake Road 11.5 kV Substation and the 11.5 kV Substation of the Lake Road 11.5 kV Substation and the 11.5 kV Substation of the Lake Road 11.5 kV Substation and the 11.5 kV Substation of the Lake Road 11.5 kV Substation and the 11.5 kV Substation of the Lake Road 11.5 kV Substation and the 11.5 kV Substation of the Lake Road 11.5 kV Substation and the 11.5 kV Substation of the Lake Road 11.5 kV Substation and the 11.5 kV Substation of the Lake Road 11.5 kV Substation and the 11.5 kV Substation of the Lake Road 11.5 kV Substation and the 11.5 kV Substation of the Lake Road 11.5 kV Substation and the 11.5 kV Substation of the Lake Road 11.5 kV Substation and the 11.5 kV Substation and the 11.5 kV Substation of the Lake Road 11.5 kV Substation and the 11.5 kV Su

 The Lake Road Project includes the construction of a duct line and feeder cables to the 11th Street Substation.
-The re-feeding of the 11th Street Substation will increase capacity in this area of the downtown and along the corridor between the Lake Road Substation and the 11th Street Substation.
+The re-feeding of the 11th Street Substation, which increases the capacity in the downtown area and along the corridor between the Lake Road Substation, and the 11th Street Substation were completed and put in service in 2020.
 In addition, a new step-up substation known as the South Marginal Substation is complete.
 It provides capacity from the 11.5kV distribution system located downtown to a portion of the 13.8 kV distribution system situated east and southeast of downtown.
 The South Marginal Substation was completed and will be energized when the Division's new Supervisory Control and Data Acquisition (SCADA) System is placed into service.

-Construction is underway on the Southern Project.
-The Southern Project includes the recently completed modification of the Ridge Road Substation to create a ring bus to support the new 138 kV transmission loop which will run from the Ridge Road Substation to the Pofok Substation.
-The Division has successfully partnered with the City, Cuyahoga County and the Ohio Department of Transportation to combine the construction of an underground segment of the transmission line with a roadway project.
-The overhead portion of the 138 kV transmission line will complete the loop and was recently bid out for contruction.
-The construction contract for the Southern Project was awarded to J.W.
-Didado Electric Inc. in November of 2017 and is scheduled for completion in 2020.
+The overhead portion of the 138 kV Southern Project was completed in 2020 and the Division plans to complete regulatory standards and put it into service in 2021.
+The Southern Project includes the modification of the Ridge Road Substation to create a ring bus to support the new 138 kV transmission loop, which will run from the Ridge Road Substation to the Pofok Substation.
+The Division has successfully collaborated with the City, Cuyahoga County and the Ohio Department of Transportation to combine the construction of an underground segment of the transmission line with a roadway project.
+The project is targeted to be placed in service by the end of the second quarter of 2021.